GoffAC/GoffAC/README.md

 ## Hey, I'm Alex 👋

 I quit my job in may to make project I believe should exist.

-Always interested to work on interesting projects - please [message me on twitter](www.twitter.com/AlexCharlesGoff)
+I am always interested to work on interesting projects - please [message me on twitter](www.twitter.com/AlexCharlesGoff)

 ## I am working on: